Airline Overbooked Flight Compensation: Your Rights & How to Enforce Them

 Overbooking Compensation for Flights

-When it comes to securing the compensation you deserve for overbooked flights, it's important to grasp that the payout amount is determined on two critical factors:
+When it comes to securing the compensation you deserve for overbooked flights, it's important to grasp that the payout amount is determined by two critical factors:

 Travel Distance: The distance of your journey is a key determinant if you're entitled to airline compensation.